statgen/pheweb/README.rst

       eats-kimchi,/home/watman/eats-kimchi.autosomal.epacts.gz|/home/watman/eats-kimchi.X.epacts.gz
       ear-length,/home/watman/ear-length.all.epacts.gz

-B. If you have one association file per phenotype, you can use a shell-glob and a regex to get assoc-files and phenocodes for them.
+2. If you have one association file per phenotype, you can use a shell-glob and a regex to get assoc-files and phenocodes for them.

    Suppose that your assocation files are at paths like: